osisoft/OCS-Docs/Content_Portal/Concepts/Account_Management_Concepts.md

 # Introduction to tenant management

 A tenant represents the set of services, applications, data, and configuration states available in OSIsoft Cloud Services (OCS).
-The important components of tenants that enable you to manage your OCS implementation are explained here.
+The important components of tenants that enable you to manage your OCS implementation are explained here in the comprehensive list of the components of tenants.

 ## Introduction to tenants